ga-wdi-boston/jquery-dom/README.md

 correct method.
 Reading examples is very helpful, and the jQuery examples in the docs are fully functional!

-We can use `.val()` on the Broncos page to get and set text in the search box.
+We can use `.val()` on the Jimmy Buffet page to get and set text in the search box.

 ## Demo: DOM Events and Event Handlers